tiagocostarebelo/tcr-js-utilifns/README.md

 **Installation**
 -------------------

-You can install `js-utilinous` using npm or yarn:
+You can install `js-utilifns` using npm or yarn:

 ```